 Addiction Treatment After Detox

-Addiction experts always recommend attending a treatment center after detoxing from meth.
-If you detox but don’t follow a comprehensive recovery plan, you are more likely to relapse.
+Addiction experts recommend attending a treatment center after detoxing from meth.
+If you detox but don’t follow a comprehensive recovery plan, you can be much more likely to relapse.
 A full recovery program allows you to receive individual and group counseling, which can help address co-occurring mental and behavioral health issues like anxiety, depression, PTSD, trauma, job issues, coping skills, anger management, and more.

 You can also attend classes that will teach you about addiction and recovery.
-As you dedicate yourself to stop using meth and create the kind of life you truly desire, you’ll have the support and encouragement from our treatment center staff.
+As you dedicate yourself to sobriety and create the kind of life you truly desire, you’ll have the support and encouragement from our treatment center staff.

-If you cannot attend an inpatient drug rehab due to work or family obligations, there are outpatient or intensive outpatient programs that allow you to come in for sessions on your off time.
-You can also attend a 12-step program that has meetings designed to support and encourage you in your recovery.
-Crystal Meth Anonymous and Narcotics Anonymous are two groups that may help.
+If you cannot attend an inpatient drug rehab due to work or family obligations, there are outpatient or intensive outpatient programs that allow you to come in for sessions that better fit your schedule.
+You can also attend a 12-step program with supportive meetings with established recovery councils like Crystal Meth Anonymous and Narcotics Anonymous.

 Get Help for Meth Addiction Today

 If you or a loved one is struggling with meth addiction, it’s time to reach out for help.
-We have trained clinical professionals standing by ready to assist with detox and continued treatment.
-Our goal is to free you from meth addiction, something we aim to do in a safe, supportive, and stigma-free environment to break your meth addiction.
+We have trained clinical professionals at SOBA New Jersey who are standing by.
+Our goal is to use a safe, supportive, and stigma-free environment to break your meth addiction.

-At SOBA New Jersey, your comfort is a top priority.
-Here, you can focus on your recovery while developing personal skills to aid in your continued sobriety.
+At SOBA New Jersey, you can focus on your recovery while developing personal skills to aid in your continued sobriety.
 We provide an integrated, whole-person approach to addiction treatment that focuses on healing all aspects of the self.
-With saunas, steam rooms, and other amenities on site, as well as professional chefs to provide meals and nutritional counseling, you can prioritize self-care as you navigate the recovery process.
+With saunas, steam rooms, and other amenities on-site, as well as professional chefs to provide meals and nutritional counseling, you can prioritize self-care as you navigate the recovery process.

 You deserve a life free from addiction.
 We’d love to help get you there.